Concepts in Motion: Temporal Concept Bottleneck Model for Interpretable Video Classification: Related Work

 \section{Related Work}

-MoTIF positions itself at the intersection of three research areas: concept bottleneck models, temporal modeling, and video classification with vision--language backbones.
-At its core, MoTIF belongs to the family of concept bottleneck models (CBMs), which enforce intermediate, interpretable representations.
-At the same time, it incorporates transformer-based sequence modeling, situating it within the broader line of work on video classification and activity recognition.
-To the best of our knowledge, no prior work has combined these fields into a unified framework with three complementary views.
-Below, we review related work and outline how MoTIF extends these directions.

-\paragraph{Concept bottleneck models.} CBMs \citep{cbm_original} predict concepts as intermediate features before the final class prediction \citep{havasi2022addressing, chauhan2023interactive, dcbm, labo, sawada2022concept}.
+\textbf{Concept bottleneck models.} CBMs \citep{cbm_original} predict concepts as intermediate features before the final class prediction \citep{dcbm, labo,havasi2022addressing, chauhan2023interactive, sawada2022concept}.
 Recent research has focused on automatic concept discovery: DCLIP aligns data with CLIP’s vision--language space \citep{dclip}, LaBo queries large language models for diverse candidate concepts \citep{labo}, and DCBM leverages segmentation foundation models to extract object- and part-level concepts \citep{dcbm}.
 Other works have extended this idea to different modalities.
-For instance, \citet{proteincbm} adapt the bottleneck principle to protein design, where interpretable biochemical features form the concept space. \citet{timeseriescbm} extend CBMs to time series data in the medical domain, demonstrating that clinically meaningful temporal features can act as concepts.
+For instance, \citet{proteincbm} adapt the bottleneck principle to protein design, where interpretable biochemical features form the concept space. \citet{timeseriescbm} extend CBMs to medical time series data, demonstrating that clinically meaningful temporal features can act as concepts.
 More recently, \citet{llmcbm} apply the CBM framework to language models, where intermediate concepts correspond to interpretable linguistic or semantic units.

-While CBMs have been widely explored in the image domain, their extension to sequential data has seen little attention. \citet{jeyakumar2022automatic} propose extracting concepts from video descriptions and using them as inputs to a CBM for video classification, but their approach operates on a global level and thus produces concept activations that are not tied to specific parts of a video.
-In contrast, MoTIF generalizes the bottleneck principle from static images to temporal sequences, enabling reasoning over evolving concept activations on established video benchmarks.
+More broadly, MoTIF's separation of information flow across concept channels is related to modular architectures such as Recurrent Independent Mechanisms~\citep{rim}, which also structure computation through partially independent pathways.

+CBMs have been widely studied for images, but remain underexplored for sequential data.
+Prior video extensions either use concepts extracted from video descriptions at a global level~\citep{jeyakumar2022automatic} or disentangle pose-based and textual concepts for comparison~\citep{lee2025disentangled}.
+In contrast, MoTIF extends the CBM principle to enable both window-level and global concept attributions for more fine-grained explanations, while also improving performance and remaining flexible with respect to the use of different text–image aligned models and VLMs for concept discovery.